sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 To calculate the booking price with the correct number of seats, we need to modify the line item calculation in _server/api-util/lineItems.js_.
-We also need to modify _LineItemBasePriceMaybe.js_ in the _OrderBreakdown_ to show the line items correctly.
+We also need to modify _LineItemBasePriceMaybe.js_ in the _OrderBreakdown_ component to show the line items correctly.

 We will start with handling the line item calculation server-side, in _lineItems.js_.